 Per a news release police say, “At this time suspect information and motive is unknown to investigators.”

-As of now the shooter has only been identified by police as a black male.
+As of now, all we know about the shooter is that he is as a black male.
 The release made no mention of a suspected shooter being a white man in a white t-shirt and blue jeans.
 This temporarily put to bed rumors that were floating on social media after the shooting.

 Current Mayor Bernard C. “Jack Young asked the city to do the right thing and offer up any information they possess on the shooting or the motive behind it.